Lramseyer/vaporview/README.md

 ### Adding Signals

-To Add a signal, simply click the "+" ocon to the right of the netlist element in the "Netlist" view.
+To Add a signal, simply click the "+" icon to the right of the netlist element in the "Netlist" view.
 It will also show in the "Displayed Signals" view.

 Signals can also be added by dragging and dropping them from the netlist view to the viewer.
 Make sure to hold **Shift** before dropping them into the viewer - note that this is a VScode requirement.

 ### Removing Signals

 To remove a signal, that signal can be un-checked from either the "Netlist" view or the "Displayed Signals" view.
-From the viewer, you can either select the signal you would like to remode and hit **Delete**, or right click on a signal in the viewer and select **remove signal** from the menu.
+From the viewer, you can either select the signal you would like to remove and hit **Delete**, or right click on a signal in the viewer and select **remove signal** from the menu.

 ### Other less common ways